 The 3rd season gets underway on Tuesday, October 29th with the pairing of THE TWO KIDS THAT BLOW SHIT UP with the award-winning 2018 comedy, Crazy Rich Asians.
-Both the play and the film, in their own ways, address the roles of women in today’s military.
+Both the play and the film, in their own ways, address the contemporary Asian American experience.

 M. Bevin O’Gara, Producing Artistic Director of the Kitchen Theatre, will be leading the post-screening conversation on Tuesday, October 29th.
 The film screening begins at 7 pm.